cyruslook/Data-Analytics/README.md

 # Data Analytics Works (By Cyrus Look)
-### Notebooks and scripts to demonstrate my analytics capabilities
+### Reports and scripts to demonstrate my analytics capabilities

 1. Yelp Canada Web Scrapping using Python - Web Scraping of Yelp with Data Visualization